 - Identify and invite institutions of higher education that offer appropriate clinical health professions graduate degree programs to become participating institutions;

-- Collaborate with participating institutions of higher education across Colorado to enhance recruitment of students to enter a field specific to geriatrics and select students with an interest in geriatric care to participate in the program;
+- Collaborate with participating institutions across Colorado to enhance recruitment of students to enter a field specific to geriatrics and select students with an interest in geriatric care to participate in the program;

 - Assist with updating the program's curricula;